Honoring those who served.

-We are a proud partner of the nationally recognized We Honor Veterans Program at the highest status of Level 5, to help ensure excellent care at end of life.
+We are a proud partner of the nationally recognized We Honor Veterans Program which acknowledges hospices that provide excellent care to veterans and support their families at end of life.

 Our Saluting Our Veterans program bestows special recognition to veteran patients and their families with tribute visits that provide one final opportunity to reminisce and share memories.
 The program includes:

 - A visit from a volunteer who also is a veteran.

 - A special lapel pin honoring the patient’s military service.